seaside1/unifiprotect/README.md

 ## Full Example
-Make sure you replace the ids in the items below (NVRID and MACADDRESS)
+Make sure you replace the ids in the items below (NVRID and MACADDRESS) The String NVRID refers to the Thing Id of the bridge.
+It will be something random if you create it using the GUI.

 Things
 Use paper UI to either discovery or add things